muratk5n/thirdwave/en/README.md

 167 Gigawatts
 ```

-That is f--ing massive amt of energy; 167 nuclear plant worth of
+That is f--ing massive amt of energy; 167 nuclear plant worth right
-energy right there.
+there.
 Dam

 ---